Take Five

 It's natural to wonder what role psychiatric medications should have in the treatment of mental disorders.
 I have, of course, thought about this for years and have come to the conclusion that our medications don't treat diagnoses nearly as much as they do dimensions of functioning.
+What I mean by this is that for any given diagnosis there are a cluster of symptoms associated with that diagnosis.
+Depression for example is characterized by sleep problems, low mood, often anxiety, and almost always a decrease in a pleasurable response to things that ought be fun.
+The consequence of this is we often find ourselves recommending a blend of medicines as the treatment.
 There are exceptions: schizophrenia and ADD for example are conditions where one can see striking improvement with a single medicine, but in the majority of instances patients end up taking more than one medication to treat the different aspects of functioning that are clustered around what we would call a diagnosis.
-When depressed, people will experience decreased sleep, sometimes irritability, sometimes significant anxiety.
-It is rare for a single medication to improve all of these dimensions.

-So what are the aspects of functioning that mediations are most helpful with?
+So what are the aspects of functioning that medications are most helpful with?
 Let's take five: sleep, energy, mood, anxiety, concentration and clarity of thinking.
 While we humans are incredibly diverse in terms of our style and talents, we all share the need for a sense of wellbeing in the five dimensions listed above.
+We can view these five as dimensions which when blended together with different weight characterize many diagnoses.
+Regardless, each of these dimensions is essential for a sense of well-being.

 Quality sleep is restorative for the brain and is closely linked to our circadian rhythms.
 Sleep is essential to daytime health, mental as well as physical.